civicrm/civicrm-dev-docs/docs/extensions/civix.md

 Your extension can create one or more sets of custom fields at installation.
 There are two methods depending on whether the custom data set extends an entity (e.g. "Individual" – without any specific subtype) or extends a specific subtype of an entity, (e.g. Activities of type 'Volunteer').

+*{from CiviCRM v.5.0}*

+If you wish to create custom fields for an entity that does not support custom fields out of the box you will need to add a new option value to the cg_group_extends option group.
+It will then be possible to create custom fields for this entity per above or via the UI.
+However, for most fields you will only be able to interact with these fields via the UI.
+Exceptions are those like RelationshipType that use an Entity Form in core.

 #### Extending a base entity

 This is the simplest scenario.
 Start by creating a custom fields using the web interface and then export them for use with the extension: